SaankLeo/Python_projects/README.md

 ## 📁 Project Overview

 Here are the Python scripts in this repo with a brief on what each one does:
 ---
+💰 cryptoprice.py
+Description: Fetches and displays the current price of a user-entered cryptocurrency (e.g., Bitcoin) in a selected currency (INR, USD, etc.) using the CoinGecko API.
+Concepts Used: requests, API query parameters, JSON parsing, user input handling, error handling, string formatting.
+---
 ### ⛅ `weatherapi.py`
 - **Description:** Fetches and displays the average, max, and min temperature for the next 2 days using WeatherAPI.